 COVID-19 testing can help you know if you have COVID-19 so you can decide what to do next, like getting treatment to reduce your risk of severe illness and taking steps to lower your chances of spreading the virus to others (testing image below).
 There are two kinds of tests available to diagnose COVID-19: tests for current infection (viral tests) and tests for past infection (antibody tests).
 Please visit Testing for COVID-19 for more information.

 Medical societies and research continue to reaffirm that the COVID-19 vaccine remains one of the safest and most effective ways to protect all children, adults, and pregnant people against severe illness and hospitalization.
 Like the flu, new variants of covid emerge and is why updated vaccines are necessary.
-The best time to get vaccinated if you were not recently infected is now (for coverage during fall wave) or before the next winter wave (possibly closer to November); if you were recently infected, you can wait 4-6 months.
+The best time to get vaccinated is now; if you were recently infected, you can wait 4-6 months.

 Side effects such as soreness at the injection site, achiness or joint pain, fatigue, slight fever, chills, or nausea are normal and not cause for concern.
 They're a sign that your body is learning an immune response—as it’s supposed to do.
 If you get side effects, they generally subside within 1-2 days.
 Vaccine-induced immunity is far better than getting infected because the risk of complications from natural infection with COVID greatly outweighs any slight risk of side effects from COVID-19 vaccines.

-✓ 2025/2026 COVID-19 vaccine availability may vary.
-Check this availability map as a helpful reference and/or contact your local pharmacy, healthcare provider, or our health center to ask.
+✓ The 2025/2026 COVID-19 vaccine does not require a prescription order in most states.
+This availability map is a helpful reference or you may contact your local pharmacy, healthcare provider, or our health center to ask.

 For additional prevention strategies, click here.